Tarlac City: Demographics

 In the 2020 census, the population of Tarlac City was 385,398 people, with a density of sigfig 385,398/274.66.

 Languages

 Being at the meeting point of both Kapampangan and Pangasinan languages, cultures, and ethnicities, both languages are predominantly spoken in the city and environs.
-Ilocano and Tagalog are also used by a few city dwellers, especially those with Ilocano and/or Tagalog ethnicity/ancestry, respectively, with the latter language also serving as a medium for inter-ethnic communications.
+Ilocano and Tagalog are also used, especially those with Ilocano and/or Tagalog ethnicity/ancestry, respectively, with the latter language also serving as a medium for inter-ethnic communications.
+As the majority of the residents are Kapampangans, most of the Pangasinans, Ilocanos, and Tagalogs speak Kapampangan as first language.

 Religion

 According to statistics compiled by the Philippine government, the most dominant religion in the city is Christianity.
 The majority of Christians are Roman Catholics followed by a large concentration of Iglesia ni Cristo (Church of Christ).
 Other Christian groups belong to various Protestant denominations.
 There are some being non-Christian such as Muslims, etc.

 Economy

 Shopping malls

 There are several shopping malls established within the city.
 To name a few, there is the SM City Tarlac, which is the first SM Supermall in the Tarlac Province, located along McArthur Highway in San Roque; Plaza Luisita Mall, which is the first shopping center in Central Luzon (now Robinsons Luisita); the Magic Star Mall along Romulo Blvd. in Barangay Cut-cut; My MetroTown Mall in Barangay Sto Cristo; Palm Plaza Mall located along McArthur Highway corner F. Tanedo St. Barangay Matatalaib; CityWalk also located in Barangay San Roque and CityMall located in Barangay San Rafael.